achrafassouam/simple_shell/README.md

 This project involves creating a simple UNIX command-line interpreter that reads commands from either a file or standard input and executes them.

-This project was designed to help us learn the fundamentals of shell programming and gain experience with low-level system programming concepts.

 #### List of allowed functions and system calls :

 ```